-The student must submit an electronic version (or paper copies on request) of the full dissertation to each committee member for review.
-Two weeks prior to the defense, the candidate must email a Dissertation Defense Announcement, with full information (date, time, and location of the dissertation defense; dissertation title; names of the candidate, dissertation chair, and committee members; and an abstract of approximately 350 words), to the Ph.D.
-Director and the Manager of Graduate Programs and Enrollment Services who will then forward the announcement to all faculty, staff, and Ph.D. students.
+An official Dissertation Defense Announcement is to be distributed to all SCJ faculty, staff, and Ph.D. students at least two weeks prior to the defense date by the Assistant Dean of Graduate Programs and Enrollment Services.
+The announcement is to include the following information provided by the student: date, time, and location of the dissertation defense; dissertation title; names of the candidate, dissertation chair, and committee members; and an abstract of approximately 350 words.
 A paper copy of the Dissertation Defense Announcement will be prominently displayed on School of Criminal Justice bulletin boards.
 Except with permission from the Ph.D.
 Director and Dissertation Committee, the dissertation defense must take place during the academic year.
-It is the candidate's responsibility to ensure that all deadlines and procedures are met.
+It is the candidate's responsibility to ensure that all timelines, deadlines, and procedures are met.

 Prior to the dissertation defense, the candidate shall obtain the Dissertation Defense Report for the Degree of Doctor of Philosophy form from the Graduate School-Newark.
 Ordinarily, the dissertation defense begins with a presentation by the candidate, followed by questions from members of the Dissertation Committee, then questions from other members of the audience.
 Once this portion of the defense is complete, the candidate and audience will leave the room so that the Dissertation Committee can deliberate.
-The Dissertation Committee alone is responsible for deciding the outcome of the dissertation, and (3) their demonstrated competence in addressing committee members' and others' questions and concerns.
+The Dissertation Committee alone is responsible for deciding the outcome of the dissertation defense.
+They will evaluate the candidate on (1) their dissertation, (2) their presentation, and (3) their demonstrated competence in addressing committee members' and others' questions and concerns.
 Once a decision is rendered, the candidate will be invited back in the room.
 The candidate may (1) pass the defense; (2) provisionally pass, pending successful completion of required revisions; or (3) fail to pass.